 Classroom Activities About Latinx History, Culture, and Experiences

-These lessons and classroom activities will help your students learn more deeply about Latinx culture, history, and individuals.
+These lessons and classroom activities will help your students learn more deeply about Latinx culture, history, and individuals all year-long.

 Research and discuss the achievements of Latinx and Hispanic leaders.

 Teach your students about Latinx, Hispanic, and Latino-identifying leaders with these research activities, posters, and coloring pages.

 Hispanic Heritage Month Spanish Posters and Coloring Pages Bundle by Mrs Cabello Spanish Class